cube-js/cube/docs/content/Examples-Tutorials-Recipes/Entity-Attribute-Value.md

 Querying the cube would yield data like this.
 As we can see, every user has attributes that show the earliest creation date for their orders in all three statuses.
-However, some attrbutes don't have values (meaning that a user doesn't have orders in this status).
+However, some attributes don't have values (meaning that a user doesn't have orders in this status).

 ```javascript
 [